epics-modules/Dante/docs/source/index.rst

    * - MCAAcquiring
      - bi
      - MCA_ACQUIRING
-     - This record is 1 when the Dante driver is acquiring, and 0 when it is done.
-   * - CurrentPixel
-     - longin
-     - DanteCurrentPixel
-     - In MCA Mapping mode this is the current pixel number.
-In List mode it is the total number of x-ray events received so far.
-   * - MappingPoints, MappingPoints_RBV
-     - longout, longin
-     - DanteMappingPoints
-     - The number of spectra to collect in MCA mapping mode.
-   * - ListBufferSize, ListBufferSize_RBV
-     - longout, longin
-     - DanteListBufferSize
-     - The number of x-ray events per buffer in list mode.
-       Once this number of events has been received the events read from the Dante stored in NDArrays, and callbacks are done to any registered plugins.
-   * - TraceTimeArray
-     - waveform
-     - DanteTraceTimeArray
-     - Waveform record containing the time values for each point in TraceData.
-64-bit float data type.
-   * - TraceTime, TraceTime_RBV
-     - ao, ai
-     - DanteTraceTime
-     - Time per sample of the ADC trace data in microseconds.
-Allowed range is 0.016 to 0.512.
-   * - TraceLength, TraceLength_RBV
-     - longout, longin
-     - DanteTraceLength
-     - The number of samples to read in the ADC trace.
-This must be a multiple of 16384, and will be limited by the NELM field of the TraceData and TraceTimeArray waveform records.
-   * - TraceTriggerLevel, TraceTriggerLevel_RBV
-     - longout, longin
-     - DanteTraceTriggerLevel
-     - The trigger level in ADC units (0 to 65535).
-   * - TraceTriggerRising, TraceTriggerRising_RBV
-     - bo, bi
-     - DanteTraceTriggerRising
-     - Trigger the ADC trace as it rises through TraceTriggerLevel.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerFalling, TraceTriggerFalling_RBV
-     - bo, bi
-     - DanteTraceTriggerFalling
-     - Trigger the ADC trace as it fals through TraceTriggerLevel.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerInstant, TraceTriggerInstant_RBV
-     - bo, bi
-     - DanteTraceTriggerInstant
-     - Trigger the ADC trace even if a rising or falling trigger is not detected.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerWait, TraceTriggerWait_RBV
-     - ao, ai
-     - DanteTraceTriggerWait
-     - The delay time after the trigger condition is satisfied before beginning the ADC trace.
+     - This record is 1 when the Dante driver itself is acquiring, and 0 when it is done.
+This record is generally not used by higher level software, use MCAAcquireBusy instead, since it indicates when all components are done.
+   * - StopAll
+     - bo
+     - MCA_STOP_ACQUIRE
+     - Processing this record stops acquisition for all boards in the selected CollectMode.
+This only needs to be used to terminate acquisition before it would otherwise stop because PresetReal or NumMappingPoints have been reached.
+   * - ReadAll
+     - bo
+     - N.A.
+     - Processing this record reads the MCA data and statistics for all boards.
+This .SCAN field of this record is typically set to periodic, i.e. "1 second", ".1 second", etc. to provide user feedback while acquisition is in progress.
+       It can be set to "Passive" and the system will still read the data once when acquisition completes.
+       This can be used to improve performance at very short PresetReal times.
+       This record is disabled when acquisition is complete to reduce unneeded resource usage.
+   * - ReadAllOnce
+     - bo
+     - N.A.
+     - Processing this record reads the MCA data and statistics for all boards.
+This record is processed by ReadAll.
+It can be manually processed to read the data even when acquisition is complete.
+   * - ElapsedReal
+     - ai
+     - MCA_ELAPSED_REAL
+     - The elapsed real time.
+   * - ElapsedLive
+     - ai
+     - MCA_ELAPSED_LIVE
+     - The elapsed live time.
+   * - DeadTime
+     - ai
+     - DanteDeadTime
+     - The cummulative deadtime.
+   * - IDeadTime
+     - ai
+     - DanteIDeadTime
+     - The "instantaneous" deadtime since the previous readout.

 Configuration parameters
 ------------------------
 These records control the configuration of the digital signal processing.
 The readback (_RBV) values may differ slightly from the output values because of the discrete nature of the system clocks and MCA bins.

+These parameters are specific to a single board, and are contained in DanteN.template.

 .. cssclass:: table-bordered table-striped table-hover
 .. list-table::